SAFCSP-Team/set-project/README.md

 ### Objective

-In this project, our objective is to understand how to use a Set data structure using the HashSet Implementation.
+In this project, our objective is to understand how to use a Set data structure using the HashSet class.

 ### Concepts